eastgenomics/eggd_mosdepth/README.md

 Usage of bed file requires passing the optional bed file argument, to do so please specify "--by" in the optional arguments, there is no need to specify the full bed file name as per the docs.

+Usage of the "--quantize" option also has optional labels as an input.
+By default if none are given and 4 bins are passed, the default labels from the docs are used.
+For &ne; 4 bins or custom labels, this should be passed as a comma seperated list in "quantize_labels".

+e.g. For the following 6 bins:
+    `--quantize 0:1:4:50:100:200:` <br/>
+    The following label option would be passed:
+    `"label1,label2,label3,label4,label5,label6"`

 ## What does this app output?
 This app outputs:
 - `{prefix}.mosdepth.global.dist.txt`